IPI-Patrick/turtle-tough-app-release/Readme.md

 Once the calibration is complete your calibration results will be displayed in the 'Print' panel.
 Click the 'Print Calibration Report' Button to print a report.

-# Roadmap
-- ## First Official Release
-    - **Live Readings;** Ability to get and display live readings of multiple connected digital Turtle Tough pH sensors on a beautiful, easy to read dashboard.
-    - Basic plotting of live sensor readings for easy diagnostics.
-    - **Easy Connection;** Automatic connection to Turtle Tough Smart Sensor Communication Hub's with fast re-connection of previously connected Turtle Tough Sensors.
-    - **Sensor Scanning;** Easily scan for newly connected sensors with unknown modbus addresses.
-    - **Sensor Configuration;** Ability to configure sensors with their own unique name for easy identification.
-    - Allows all sensor settings to be configured directly from the application.
-    - **Sensor Calibration and Diagnostics;** Simple calibration of all Digital pH sensors with the ability to print calibration reports and remember the results of the last calibration.
-    - Sensor health score generated via a set of complex heuristics from the last completed calibration.

-- ## Version 1.x
-  - Support for further Turtle Tough Digital Sensor Types.
-  - Support for digital ORP, Conductivity and Dissolved Oxygen Sensors.
-  - Add support for Mac and Linux operating systems.
-  - Add support for multiple languages.

-- ## Version 2.0 (Lab Version)
-  - **Plotting Overhaul;** Allow for extensive real-time plotting options, allowing readings to be taken, displayed, saved and exported at the users discretion.
-  -  **Syncing Between computers;** Ability for multiple computers to be running the software simultaneously, sharing sensor readings, information and control between them.
-  - **Rich Diagnostic History;** Allow storing of much more in depth sensor diagnostic history including calibration results and overall lifespan.
-  - **Reminders and Warnings;** Send reminders to calibrate sensors at certain intervals or create triggers to send warnings when sensor readings reach certain thresholds.

 # Troubleshooting:

 ### My Communication Hub is Not Connecting ##